summer1984/log-analysis-tool/README.md

 ### Example Tables

-Download the newsdb.sql file to populate the following tables in the database
+Download the newsdata.sql file to populate the following tables in the database

   * Articles
   * Authors